upcccc/Control-of-Inverted-Pendulum/README.md

 ## Program Components

 ### `Control of Inverted Pendulum.mlx`
 A MATLAB Live Script that serves as the main entry point for the project.
-It derives the system's state-space model, designs the state-feedback controller (e.g., pole placement or LQR), designs the state observer (Luenberger observer), and presents the simulation results with plots.
+It derives the system's state-space model, designs the state-feedback controller (e.g., pole placement), designs the state observer (Luenberger observer), and presents the simulation results with plots.

 ### `cartpole_with_obsever.slx`
 A Simulink model of the cart-pole system.
 It implements the closed-loop control system including: